Dmitri Rudolf Peacock

-Dmitri Rudolf Peacock (26 September 1842 – 23 May 1892), born in the Russian Empire, was a philologist, diplomat and explorer of the Caucasus.
+Dmitri Rudolf Peacock (26 September 1842, Russian Empire – 23 May 1892) was a philologist, diplomat and explorer of the Caucasus.

 Life

-Peacock was born on 26 September 1842 in the village of Shakhmanovka, district of Kozlov, in the government of Tambov, Russian Empire; he was the son of Charles Peacock, estate manager, and his wife Concordia née Schlegel.
+Peacock was born on 26 September 1842 in the village of Shakhmanovka, district of Kozlov, in the government of Tambov, Russian Empire.
+He was the son of Charles Peacock, estate manager, and his wife Concordia née Schlegel.
 He was educated at a school in England, and afterwards at the University of Moscow.